Sarah Polley Says She Rejected Weinstein’s Proposal for a ‘Close Relationship’

 “I just didn’t care that much about an acting career.
 I loved acting, still do, but I knew, after 14 years of working professionally, that it wasn’t worth it to me, and the reasons were not unconnected to the tone of that meeting almost 20 years ago.”

 Polley has since gone on to write and direct her own films.
-(She has adapted Margaret Atwood’s Alias Grace, which be released on Netflix, November 3rd.)
-In the meantime, she’s calling for change to a broken system.
+(She has adapted Margaret Atwood’s Alias Grace, which will be released on Netflix November 3.)
+In the meantime, she’s calling for changes to a broken system.

 “Harvey Weinstein may be the central-casting version of a Hollywood predator, but he was just one festering pustule in a diseased industry….What have we been willing to accept, out of fear, helplessness, a sense that things can’t be changed?
 What else are we turning a blind eye to, in all aspects of our lives?
 What else have we accepted that, somewhere within us, we know is deeply unacceptable?
 And what, now, will we do about it?”